ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 * Now you will have to create an application.
 * You should now be in the `DEVICES` of the application.
 Click on the `+CREATE` button.
 * Enter a name for the new device, as well as a describtion and the device EUI.
+  * ~~If you intend to use the automatic device registrator you will have to provide extra informaiton using the description field, see [above](#use-the-automatic-device-registrator-recommended).~~
 * Chose the default device profile and make sure that both the `Disable frame-counter validation` and the `Device is disabled` boxes are not checked.
 * Press on the `CREATE DEVICE` button.
 * You will now have to manually set the `Application key` for your device, since Fludia sensors have an application key "burned in".
 This hard-coded key must be obtained from Fludia.
 Go to the `KEYS (OTAA)` tab and paste the key into the `Application key` field.
 Press on `SET DEVICE-KEYS`.